 The accompanying basic financial statements have been prepared on an accrual basis of accounting, meaning that revenues are recognized when earned and expenses when incurred.
 Please refer to Note 1 in the Notes to the Financial Statements for additional details relating to accounting policy.
 Taken in whole, the Statement of Net Position, Statement of Revenues, Expenses, and Changes in Net Position, and Statement of Cash Flows are one measure of an organization's overall financial health and value.
 Individually, the Statement of Net Position is a static view of financial value while the other two depict the movement of key elements from one period to the next, with a specific focus on the organization's net assets and cash and cash equivalents.

-The fiscal year that ended June 30, 2013, continued to be another year in transition for the Authority.
-Some of the significant activities regarding capital assets and related debt activities are described below.
+The fiscal year that ended June 30, 2014, continued to be another year in transition for the Authority.
+Some of the significant activities are described below.

 Statement of Net Position